 Source Amount Children in Need £30,000 Guaranteed

-Love to Learn homework club takes place at Katherine Low Settlement in Battersea, London (borough of Wandsworth).
+Love to Learn's Homework & Activities club takes place at Katherine Low Settlement in Battersea, London (borough of Wandsworth).
 Although Battersea has some extremely wealthy residents, it also has some large council estates with communities of refugees from Somalia, Eritrea, Sudan, Iraq, Iran and Afghanistan.
-It is children from these families who attend our homework club.
+It is children from these families who attend our homework & activities club.

 Children from refugee backgrounds (e.g. Somali, Eritrean, Iraqi, Iranian, Afghan, Rwandan, Sudanese etc.) will benefit.
 We prioritise children who are newly-arrived, unaccompanied, do not speak English, are behind at school or whose families have suffered bereavement or trauma.
 All the refugee children we work with are in poverty, live in poor housing and face multiple disadvantage.
-We work with children aged from 5 to 15, but this funding will go towards our younger age group (5-10).
+We work with children aged from 5 to 15.

 We are the only charity in the local area that provides a homework club for refugee children and we have been running clubs for over 10 years.
 We have experienced and knowledgable staff and trustees, and we work with over 100 volunteers.
 We work in close partnership with schools, refugee community groups, statutory agencies and parents.
 We also already have matchfunding to run the club, so this grant will enable us to expand and add value to an operational programme.